KISHOREkevin/decision-maker/README.md

 # decision-maker
-The creation of the Decision Maker App had done using HTML, CSS, and Javascrip
+The creation of the Decision Maker App had done using HTML, CSS, and Javascript